expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-03/lab02.md

 </div>

 ### About this Lab
 The purpose of this lab session is get experience working with HTML5 Canvas images and to learn transformation.

+## A. Setup
+1. Open [index.html](https://github.com/expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/blob/master/lab-03/index.html) in browser (chrome/firefox/ie).
+2. Open [index.html](https://github.com/expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/blob/master/lab-03/index.html) in text editor.